Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Results

 The PHS exhibits a cooler core compared to the PNS at $t-t_{\rm Q} = -50~\rm{ms}$, as the thermal energy is converted to latent heat during the formation of deconfined quark matter.
 In contrast, the shocked envelope outside the PHS (for $r > 20~\rm{km}$) is slightly hotter.

-Unlike the PNS at $t-t_{\rm Q} = -50~\rm{ms}$, which features oscillating matter in its envelope, the quasi-steady PHS continues to ejects materials with $v^r > 0$ as long as $300~\rm{ms}$.
+Unlike the PNS at $t-t_{\rm Q} = -50~\rm{ms}$, which features oscillating matter in its envelope, the quasisteady PHS continues to eject materials with $v^r > 0$ as long as $300~\rm{ms}$.
 In these outer layers, the velocity can exceed $0.1~c$ at $r>100~\rm{km}$.
 This outflow is driven by the heavily perturbed PHS, where neutrino interactions become active again in the shocked regions, These neutrinos deposit energy via reabsorption in the outer layers, leading to the ejection of about $0.1\%$ of the PHS mass by $t-t_{\rm Q} = 300~\rm{ms}$.

-The fractions of deconfined quark matter, mixed-phase matter and hadronic matter in the PHS are highly non-linear and depend on the EOS properties that determine the collapse dynamics and the strength of the second bounce (the properties of PHS can be found in the right columns of Table~\ref{table_model}).
+The fractions of deconfined quark matter, mixed-phase matter and hadronic matter in the PHS are highly nonlinear and depend on the EOS properties that determine the collapse dynamics and the strength of the second bounce (the properties of PHS can be found in the right columns of Table~\ref{table_model}).
 In all models, the mixed-phase mantle is sandwiched between the hadronic envelope and deconfined-quark core with a small size of at most $2~\rm{km}$ due to its softness among all cases.
-Even a special case of \texttt{RDF-1.1}, where the mass of mixed-phase mantle exceeds that of quark core, follows this pattern.
+Even a special case of \texttt{RDF-1.1}, where the mass of the mixed-phase mantle exceeds that of the quark core, follows this pattern.

 Particular attention should be paid to this special case of $\texttt{RDF-1.1}$.
-Its PNS collapse driven by the PT is weaker and slower due to its high $\rho_{\rm mixed, c}$, leading to a longer timescale of cooling and lower velocities of collapsing matter before $t_{\rm Q}$, and a small decrease in both $Y_{q,c}$ and $\rho_c$ at $t - t_{\rm{Q}} \approx -3.8~\rm{ms}$ shown in Fig.~\ref{central_density_quark_fraction}.
+Its PNS collapse driven by the PT is weaker and slower due to its high $\rho_{\rm mixed, c}$ and low $\mathcal{L}_{\rm{mixed,tot}}$, leading to a longer timescale of cooling and thus slower velocity of collapsing matter before $t_{\rm Q}$.
+The slower contraction is reflected in a small but notable decrease in both $Y_{q,c}$ and $\rho_c$ at $t - t_{\rm{Q}} \approx -3.8~\rm{ms}$ in Fig.~\ref{central_density_quark_fraction}.
 These result in a much lighter quark core surrounded by a significantly more mixed-phase mantle.
-The result of \texttt{RDF-1.1} case is nearly a critical case where the progenitor mass with $1.51~M_{\odot}$ (gravitational mass) is close to the onset mass of the EOS with $1.57~M_{\odot}$ shown in Table~\ref{model}, and it is also the reason of oscillating in $Y_{q,c}$ after second bounce.
+The result of \texttt{RDF-1.1} case is nearly a critical case where the progenitor mass with $1.51~M_{\odot}$ (gravitational mass) is close to the onset mass of the EOS with $1.57~M_{\odot}$ shown in Table~\ref{model}, and it is also the reason for oscillating in $Y_{q,c}$ after the second bounce.